MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.3.06  (2023/08/20)
+  - Add: Search fields for the script and and script collection selector
 - 1.0.3.05  (2023/08/18)
+  - Add: A filter for host pools in the dashboard
   - Add: Search fields for some list boxes (like VM size)
   - Add: Stretch mode can also be used to enumerate AVD resources (AAD)
   - Fix: Generating new names for a host failed, if failed hosts are in Azure